jcayers20/mkdocs-autoapi/docs/index.md

 programming language.

 !!! note
-    Currently, only Python handlers are supported.
+    Currently, Python and VBA handlers are supported.
 Support for additional programming languages (e.g., C, shell) is planned for future releases.
-    See [Installation via `pip`](#installation-via-pip) for more details on how to install the Python handler along with `mkdocs-autoapi`.
+    See [Installation via `pip`](#installation-via-pip) for more details on how to install handlers along with `mkdocs-autoapi`.

 ### Installation via `pip`